-(Ours) Real-world evaluation video of test 8 for NC-pretrained policy trained under 100 demos.
+(Ours) Test 8 for NC-pretrained policy on clean background, trained under 100 demos.
 Success.

 Beyond empirical observation, we show such a law of clustering can be leveraged as an algorithmic tool to improve test-time performance when training a policy with a limited amount of expert demonstrations.
 Particularly, we pretrain the vision encoder using NC as a regularization to encourage control-oriented clustering of the visual features.
 Surprisingly, such an NC-pretrained vision encoder, when finetuned end-to-end with the action decoder, boosts the test-time performance by 10% to 35% in the low-data regime.
 Real-world vision-based planar pushing experiments confirmed the surprising advantage of control-oriented visual representation pretraining.